Enabling Predictive Maintenance through Smart Surfaces

 Demand creation for specialty products from the materials and chemical industries

-Companies like Henkel, PPG, DuPont and 3M are all manufacturing specialty materials that we can leverage in our solutions.
+Companies like Henkel, PPG, DuPont, and 3M are all manufacturing specialty materials that we can leverage in our solutions.
 The strength of our relationships with these companies demonstrates their shared vision in the first stage of our evolution.
 Their expectation is for us to consume large amounts of material and grow their business into new use cases.

 Deep integration into high-margin digital-enabled products

-LAIIER will grow in three major phases, from 'Retrofitting', to 'Modular Installation', to finally 'Smart Building Materials' where we aim to become the Intel Inside of the smart building.
 The goal is to embed our IP into the very materials that we construct our buildings from.
 We'll work with our partners to create a smart skin, which makes a building smart as it is built.
-The realization of this vision will bridge the gap between Construction, IoT, and the Chemical and Building Materials industries, creating exceptional value.
+This vision will bring Construction, IoT, and the Chemical and Building Materials industries closer together.
+This will create great value.

 LAIIER will bring this vision to life through IP and partnerships.
-In Stage 1, LAIIER is leveraging the speciality materials of partners like Henkel, PPG, DuPont, and 3M.
-In Stage 2, LAIIER will connect these speciality materials to the business units at these multinationals which already manufacture building materials.
+In Stage 1, LAIIER is leveraging the specialty materials of partners like Henkel, PPG, DuPont, and 3M.
+In Stage 2, LAIIER will connect these specialty materials to the business units at these multinationals which already manufacture building materials.
 Instead of creating a retrofitted water leak sensing sticker, we will create a building membrane with integrated water leak sensing.

 The digitization of a $4T industry